psc0628/NBV-Simulation/README.md

 # NBV-Simulation
-This is a nbv simulation system for comparative experiment, including the method of our paper "An Improved Global Adaptive-multiresolution Next-best-view Method for Reconstruction of 3D Unknown Objects".
+This is a nbv simulation system for comparative experiment, supporting our paper "A Global Max-flow-based Multi-resolution Next-best-view Method for Reconstruction of 3D Unknown Objects" (doi: 10.1109/LRA.2021.3132430).
 Armadillo_example_Ours directory contains an result example of our code with sampled viewsapce (the file 3d_models/Armadillo.txt).
 ## Installion
 For our nbv_simulation c++ code, these libraries need to be installed: opencv 4.4.0, PCL 1.9.1, Eigen 3.3.9, OctoMap 1.9.6.
 For nbv_net, please follow https://github.com/irvingvasquez/nbv-net.